-Step Approximated Period Task Remark Applic ation 1 August-October Call for applications Application Documents: Completion of the Application Form Two Letters of Recommendations One page of Motivation Letter Curriculum Vitae (CV) or Resumé Official copy of final transcript Official copy of English Proficiency test result Financial statement or bank certification (for self-support) Copy of your identification card (for Thai Students) or passport (for International Students) 2 End of October Deadline for applications Selecti ion process 3 Until 1 st week of November Review the applications with supporting documents 4 3 rd week of November Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 1st week of List of candidates Submitted to TGGS Committee to be approved.
-December Official Announcement of TGGS New Students (Candidates) TGGS Academic Affairs will issue the acceptance/reject letter to applicants.
-Candidates will return the Enrollment Contract Form Schola rship Granting Proc cess 5 2 nd week of December KMUTNB Tuition Fee- Waiving Scholarship IF the scholarships are available, please consult the announcement for more details.
-6 2 nd week of December TGGS Character Scholarship 7 TBA Industrial Scholarship Regist ration Process 8 3 rd week of December Candidates return the enrollment contract form 9 1 st week of January TGGS New Students Orientation Day Subject to change depending on the New Year Holiday!

-Step Approximated Period Task Remark 10 1 st week of January TGGS Registration for New Students Enrollment Subject to change depending on the New Year Holiday!
-11 2 nd week of January TGGS First Day of Class Subject to change depending on the New Year Holiday!
+Step Approximated Period Task Remark Applica ation 1 August-October Call for applications Application Documents: Completion of the Application Form Two Letters of Recommendations One page of Motivation Letter Curriculum Vitae (CV) or Resumé Official copy of final transcript Official copy of English Proficiency test result Financial statement or bank certification (for self-support) Copy of your identification card (for Thai Students) or passport (for International Students) 2 End of October Deadline for applications Selection on process 3 Until 1 st week of November Review the applications with supporting documents 4 2 nd week of November Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 3 rd week of November List of candidates Official Announcement of TGGS New Students (Candidates) Submitted to TGGS Committee to be approved.
+TGGS Academic Affairs will issue the acceptance/reject letter to applicants.
+Candidates will return the Enrollment Contract Form Schola rship Granting Proc ess 5 2 nd week of December KMUTNB Tuition Fee- Waiving Scholarship If the scholarships are available, please consult the announcement for more details.
+TGGS Admission 6 7 2 nd week of December TBA TGGS Character Scholarship Industrial Scholarship Committee will interview applicants and recommend receiving the scholarship. ation Process 8 3 rd week of December Candidates return the enrollment contract form 9 1 st week of January TGGS New Students Orientation Day Subject to change depending on the New Year Holiday!
+10 1 st week of January TGGS Registration for New Students Enrollment Subject to change depending on the New Year Holiday!
+11 Remark: 2 nd week of January TGGS First Day of Class Subject to change depending on the New Year Holiday!